CenterForSpatialResearch/mapping_for_the_urban_humanities/Tutorials/05_MakingData02.md

 In the second part of this tutorial, we will take this georeferenced map and digitize some of the features on it to make a new dataset that can then be used with this map or imported into other projects as a shapefile itself.

 In this tutorial, we will explore some of the georeferencing tools available in QGIS and use them to georeference a 1902 map of the Bronx.
-You will learn how to use GIS tools to georectify raster datasets.
-You will use the georeferenced map for the next exercise where you will digitize vector features from the map infomation.
+You will learn how to use GIS tools to georeference raster datasets.
+You will use the georeferenced map for the next exercise where you will digitize vector features from the map information.

 #### Notes on the data: